About Backyard Brains

 - Charlie Taylor, Ph.D., Neuroscientist. firstname.lastname@example.org Working on teams: Education, Science.

 - Daniel Silva, Biochemist, Linguist.
-Converting our Experiments into Spanish.
+Worked on team: Education.

 - Kyle Shannon, Recent UCSD neuroscience graduate.
 Worked on teams: Cognitive Science, Education, Sales, Marketing.